Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Cotorsion over arbitrary rings

+To justify the notation for the last term in this sequence, we first remark that any map $\Lambda \to C$ in the image of $(\iota, C)$ factors through the injective $I$ via $\iota$.
+On the other hand, if $\Lambda \to C$ factors through an injective, then, by~\eqref{cosyz-seq} and the defining property of injective modules, this map extends along $\iota$.
+Thus the image of $(\iota, C)$ consists of all maps that factor through injectives, justifying the notation for the last term.

-The reader should verify that the contravariant Hom modulo injectives fits the pattern dual to that of the injective stabilization.
-In fact, for any additive functor~$F$ from modules to abelian groups, the projective stabilization of $F$ is defined as the cokernel of the natural transformation $L_{0}F \to F$.
-If $F$ is a contravariant Hom functor, then each component of its projective stabilization is precisely the classes of homomorphisms modulo the ones factoring through injectives.
+The reader should verify that the contravariant Hom modulo injectives fits a pattern dual to that of the injective stabilization.
+In fact, for any additive functor~$F$, covariant or contravariant, from modules to abelian groups, the projective stabilization of $F$ is defined as the cokernel of the natural transformation $L_{0}F \to F$, where $L_{0}F$ is the zeroth left derived functor of $F$ (for more details, see the discussion after Corollary~3.15 of~\cite{MR-1}).
+If $F$ is a contravariant Hom functor, then each component of its projective stabilization comprises the classes of homomorphisms modulo the ones factoring through \texttt{injectives}.
 As a consequence, we have

-\begin{proposition} $\injc$ is a quotient functor of the identity functor on the category $\Lambda$-$\Mod$ of left $\Lambda$-modules.
+\begin{proposition} $\injc$ is a quotient functor of the identity functor on the category $\Lambda$-$\Mod$ of left $\Lambda$-modules, and therefore can be viewed as a quotient functor of the forgetful functor on $\Lambda$-$\Mod$ to abelian groups.

 \end{proposition}